evildmp/diataxis-documentation-framework/index.rst

 Diátaxis identifies four modes of documentation - **tutorials**, **how-to guides**, **technical reference** and **explanation**.
 It derives its structure from the relationship between them.

-In Diátaxis, each of these modes (or types) answers to a different user need, fulfils a different purpose and requires a different approach to its creation.
+In Diátaxis, each of these modes (or types) answers a different user need, fulfils a different purpose and requires a different approach to its creation.

 .. image:: /images/diataxis.png